Skip to content

 PELS tracks:

-• Shed count and restore count
+• Limit count and resume count

 • Average shed -> restore duration